 - Hackney Campus by calling 020 7613 9123

 - Redbridge Campus by calling 020 8548 7402

 If you choose to pay any part of the fee yourself the College offers an instalment plan to allow you to stagger your payments by Direct Debit.

 If you require any help or advice applying for your student loan, please speak to our trained advisors at our Tower Hamlets, Hackney and Redbridge campuses or call

-There is a College Higher Education Support Fund available for Higher Education for 2017/18.
+There is a College Higher Education Support Fund available for Higher Education.
 Please contact the Student Finance and Welfare Team for further information and details of eligibility if you are experiencing financial difficulties once you are enrolled.

 4. Independent Financial Advice